-From my practice in Yatton, North Somerset, I help people from many walks of life ‘unscramble their own spaghetti’ and gain this clarity; from there I’ll help you to set goals, make decisions and specify the actions you need to take.
+At my home in Portishead, North Somerset, I help people from many walks of life ‘unscramble their own spaghetti’ and gain this clarity; from there I’ll help you to set goals, make decisions and specify the actions you need to take.
 My preference is for face to face coaching, but I can also provide Skype and telephone coaching if that suits you (we must have met ‘face to face’ first to establish our coaching relationship).

 Having had a variety of jobs in hospitality, care and local government in my early 20s, I then spent 18 years as a Royal Navy Officer, completing a range of middle and senior management roles in warships, operational zones and head offices.
 This breadth of experience shaped my approach to coaching, which is focused, thoughtful and straightforward.
 This gets high quality, tangible results, particularly for people who prefer straight-talking, direct support, and dislike too much ‘pink and fluffy’ navel gazing.

 My coaching is focused in the following areas:

 - Career development and career change

 - Management and leadership development